Stef-Gijsberts/pest-Syntax-Highlighting-for-vscode/README.md

 ### 0.1.0
 The following changes were made:

-- Identifiers with capital letters are now highlighted as such.
+- Identifiers with capital letters are now recognized as an identifier.
 - '@' and '$' are now highlighted as as operators.

 Thanks to [drmason13](https://github.com/drmason13) for contributing!